 - [1] My full name is Milcah Veraty Xkenjik.
-I am employed as a Senior Planner at Land Matters Limited in Ōtaki.
-I have been with Land Matters since 2022. - [2] I hold a Bachelors in Resource and Environmental Planning (Hons) from Massey University. - [3] I have been a Senior Planner member of the New Zealand Planning Institute since 2022.
-I have 8 years' experience as a planning and resource management professional in New Zealand. - [4] I have worked in regional government, local government, and private consultancy.
+I am employed as an Intermediate Planner at Land Matters Limited in Ōtaki.
+I have been with Land Matters since 2022. - [2] I hold a Bachelors in Resource and Environmental Planning (Hons) from Massey University. - [3] I have been an Intermediate Member of the New Zealand Planning Institute since 2021.
+I have 7 years' experience as a planning and resource management professional in New Zealand. - [4] I have worked in regional government, local government, and private consultancy.
 I have been involved in preparing and processing resource consent applications for various greenfield residential developments, commercial activities, notice of requirements and infrastructure projects.
 I have also been involved in plan changes and plan development in the Horowhenua District.